Khao Sok National Park Guide: Emerald Lakes & Floating Bungalows

 Kayaking

-Khao Sok National Park - Three Sisters Viewpoint
+Khao Sok National Park - Three Brothers Viewpoint

 3. Stay Overnight in a Floating Bungalow

-Mornings are peaceful as the cliffs glow gold and the lake remains glassy and quiet.
-At night, you’ll drift off to the sound of geckos, soft jungle calls, and - during the wet season - the gentle patter of rainfall echoing across the water.
-Even a single night feels dreamlike.
-It’s a rare chance to disconnect, slow down, and experience Khao Sok in its purest form.
+Mornings would be peaceful as the cliffs glow gold and the lake remains glassy.
+At night, you’ll drift off to the sound of geckos, soft jungle calls and (during the wet season) the gentle patter of rainfall echoing across the water.
+Even a single night would be a dream!

 Khao Sok National Park - Floating Bungalows